IBM/tririga-envizi-appconnect-flows/README.md

 ## AppConnect Configuration

-Note: IBM Cloud AppConnect Professional or Enterprise is needed to run this flow.

 Note: The names in the screenshots are generic, the elements in this integration will not have the same names during setup.